d2718/protohax-blog/posts/protohax_03.md

 }
 ```

 The `Message` type has gone from being an enum to just a struct, because there's only one type now.
-Dialog messages will each still have to be ignored by one `Client` (the one that sent the message), but I think that's okay.
+Dialog messages will each still have to be ignored by one `Client` (the one that sent the message), but I think that's okay.[^ignored_messages]

+[^ignored_messages]: Also, if I were designing this protocol, I'd prefer to have each user's message echoed back to them, so _nobody's_ messages would get ignored.

 The new `Room::run()` method: